 Wreath Laying service took place at Louth War Memorial from 10.30am

-and the Mayor, Councillor Brian Burnett laid a Wreath on behalf of Louth Town Council.
+and the Mayor, Councillor Keith A. Sharp laid a Wreath on behalf of Louth Town Council.

-silence which provided a unique opportunity for us to reflect on lives lost
+silence was observed and this provided a unique opportunity for us to reflect on lives lost

 during all the Wars in which this country has fought.